Pulmonary angiographyPulmonary arteriography; Pulmonary angiogram; Angiogram of the lungs

 You may have some tenderness and bruising at the site of the injection after the test.

 Why the Test is Performed

-The test is used to detect blood clots (pulmonary embolism) and other blockages in the blood flow in the lung.
-Most of the time, your health care provider will already have tried other tests to diagnose a blood clot in the lungs.
+The test is used to detect blood clots ( pulmonary embolism ) and other blockages in the blood flow in the lung.
+Most of the time, your provider will have tried other tests to diagnose a blood clot in the lungs.

-Pulmonary angiography may also be used to help your doctor diagnose:
+Pulmonary angiography may also be used to help diagnose: